About Food Safe

 Technical Competency of Food Safe’s Managing Director, Keith Michael:

-Keith holds a Certificate in Company Direction from the Institute of Directors (IOD), New Zealand, with years of experience as a company director where he has assisted companies with Food Safety Compliance, Risk Audit, and closing of gaps identified with smart purpose-built solutions for Operations, Technical, and Compliance teams across the world.
+Keith holds a Certificate in Company Direction from the Institute of Directors (IOD), New Zealand, with years of experience as a Company Director where he has assisted people and companies with smart purpose-built solutions for Operations, Technical, and Compliance teams across the world.

 View Keith’s Food Safety subject matter and Technical Competency Record here.

-- Adjunct Research Fellow: Auckland University of Technology – assisting Dr. Brent Seale with the development and launch of New Zealand’s first specialised BSc Food Safety Degree.
+- Auckland University of Technology: Assisting Dr. Brent Seale in developing and launching New Zealand’s pioneering specialized BSc Food Safety Degree.

 New Zealand Government Accreditation

-Food Safe Limited has been assessed and accredited by the New Zealand Government.
+Food Safe Limited was assessed and accredited by the New Zealand Government.

-This accreditation is in addition to our New Zealand Qualification Authority (NZQA) Private Training Establishment (PTE) Category 1 Accreditation and an added, independent, governmental level quality assurance assessment that bench-marks Food Safe against six relevant regulatory standards that we successfully meet:
+This accreditation was in addition to our New Zealand Qualification Authority (NZQA) Private Training Establishment (PTE) Category 1 Accreditation and an added, independent, governmental level quality assurance assessment for the following:

 - Client-centered services